-One must understand that the message spread by the Lord Jesus in the Age of Grace was only the way of repentance.
+The message spread by the Lord Jesus in the Age of Grace was merely the way of repentance

 Bible Verses for Reference: